 The question of what is the most popular web server application has historically gotten different answers.
 For most of the existence of the internet, it has been Apache.
 For the past four years, though, it has been Nginx.

-The online market is still a relatively new one, and competitors are constantly working on creating and fine-tuning their next product.
+The online market is still a relatively new one, and competitors are constantly working on creating and fine-tuning their next product, including cloud servers.

 Who knows where this battle for the internet will take us in the future?
 Watch this space.